garrandall/popular-music-data/tracks/get-ur-freak-on-missy--misdemeanor--elliott.md

 Getcho freak on.(go)
 Getcho freak on.(go)
 Getcha Getcha Getcha Getcha Getcha freak on
-Quiet!!!
+Quiet!
 Shh, hush yo mouth
 Silence when I, spit it out
 In yo face
 Open yo mouth, Give you a taste
 (Holla) Aint no stoppin me
-Copywritten so, dont copy me
+Copywritten so, don't copy me
 Yall do it, sloppily
-And yall cant come, close to me (yes)
+And yall can't come, close to me (yes)
 I know you feel me now (yes)
 I know you hear me loud (yes)
 I scream it loud and proud (yes)